 Microsoft is hardly alone in this.
 Distilling compelling insights from disparate, siloed information systems has historically been a complex and time-consuming task for sales executives in all industries.
 A holistic view of data and insights at the commercial-account level simply hasn’t been available.
 For sellers, the challenge is that too many tools take too much of their time away from focusing on their customers.

-To address these challenges, Microsoft teams within sales, marketing, product groups, and Core Services Engineering partnered to build an AI-enabled sales solution called Daily Recommender.
+To address these challenges, Microsoft teams within sales, marketing, product groups, and Microsoft Digital partnered to build an AI-enabled sales solution called Daily Recommender.
 Using Microsoft AI technology, Daily Recommender packages customer insights and recommends next best actions to help Microsoft sales executives prioritize effectively and drive more business.

 The evolving role of sales

 The modern business-to-business (B2B) buying journey has changed.
 Buyers no longer depend on sellers to provide basic product information upfront.
 Instead, customers tend to perform a significant amount of research themselves.
 According to Forrester research, nearly three quarters of B2B buyers researched at least half of their work purchases online, and 59 percent don’t want to lean on salespeople as the primary source of research.

 In most circumstances, customers want to interact with sellers later in the buying journey, when they’re closer to making a decision.
 Because they’re more informed at this point, they expect a more personalized, productive, and efficient interaction.